ZhQriks/gsoc-proposal/README.md

    - **Solution:**
      - Create and configure a Slack bot using the Slack API and obtain an API token.
      - Integrate the Slack bot within the Express app, likely within the existing electron-release repository.
-     - Implement functionality for the Slack bot to notify channels or a specific channel when a new release is fetched using the `@slack/events-api` library.
+     - Implement functionality for the Slack bot to notify **#wg-releases** Slack channel when a new release is fetched using the `@slack/events-api` library.
      - Develop interactive commands for the Slack bot using the Block Kit UI Framework, allowing users to:
        - List releases
        - Show the latest release